nitinraj2001/waste-classification-using-cnn/README.md

 ```
 pip install -r requirements.txt
 ```
-or install the libraries using the following commands
+or install the libraries using the following commands</br>
 ```
 pip install tensorflow
 pip install keras